biojava/biojava-tutorial/structure/alignment.md

 ![2D Alignment of PDB IDs 2hyn and 1zll](img/alignmentpanel.png)

 The functionality to perform and visualize these alignments can of course be used also from your own code.
-Let's first have a look at the alignment algorithms:
+Let's first have a look at the alignment algorithms.

 ## The Alignment Algorithms